Our review articles earn a small amount of revenue from product purchases made through affiliate links

-[Breaking News] Summary of the latest outdoor gear that interests me at ISPO MUNICH 2017
+[Breaking News] A roundup of the latest outdoor gear that caught our eye at ISPO MUNICH 2017

-This site checks out the world's outdoor exhibitions, which are a tradition every year.
-This time, we will be reporting on the ISPO (International Trade Show for Sports Equipment and Fashion), one of the world's largest sports goods exhibitions, which is held every year in Munich, Germany, that covers not only outdoor activities, but also health and fitness, action sports, and winter sports.
-This year, various manufacturers from all over the world, both large and small, have announced exciting new items for the European market, giving us a glimpse into the future of the outdoor scene.
+Every year, this site makes a tradition of checking out outdoor exhibitions around the world.
+This time, we'll be reporting on ISPO (International Trade Show for Sports Equipment and Fashion), the world's largest sporting goods exhibition, which takes place in Munich, Germany at this time every year and covers the entire sports business, including not only outdoor activities but also health and fitness, action sports, and winter sports.
+This year, various manufacturers, large and small, from all over the world announced exciting new items aimed at the European market, giving us a glimpse into the future of the outdoor scene

-Incidentally, the product information announced is for the European market, so it is undecided whether these will be released in Japan, and whether the release date and price are completely undecided, so please take that into consideration.
+By the way, the product information announced is for the European market, so it is still not yet decided whether these will be released in Japan, nor the release date or price, so please keep that in mind when reading

 Carv